Skip to content

 Effective period

+An effective period specifies the time period that a rule applies to.
+For an invoice line item, if the finalization time for the invoice falls within the specified effective period, the invoice line item fulfills the effective period requirement.
 For a charge, if the balance transaction that it corresponds to has a creation time that falls within the specified effective period, the charge fulfills the effective period requirement.

 For a rule to apply to a transaction, the transaction must fulfill both the effective period and condition requirements.
 When you update the effective period, the rule retroactively applies to previous accounting periods.
 If the previous periods are closed, changes are reflected in the first open accounting period.
-You can avoid corrections by re-opening previous periods.
+You can avoid corrections by reopening previous periods.

 Treatments